Zaneham/Chill-compiler/README.md

 ## Contact

-Zane Hambly
+Questions?
+Found a bug?
+Currently maintaining a telephone switch and wondering how your career led to this moment?

 zanehambly@gmail.com

+Response time faster than a call setup on a well-maintained EWSD.
+Available for consulting, commiseration, and/or a cuppa.
+Will discuss telecommunications history over biscuits.
+Can explain why your CHILL code does that thing it does.
+Has opinions about PROCESS scheduling that may differ from yours but will keep them to himself if you're buying.

-If you're a telecommunications company with CHILL code that needs modernising, I'm available for consulting.
+If you're a telecommunications company with CHILL code that needs modernising, I'm available and surprisingly affordable compared to the alternative (which is "hope the switch doesn't fail").

-If you're a historian researching the history of programming languages, I'm available for interviews.

 If you're a GCC maintainer who removed CHILL in 2001, I'm not angry.
 I'm just disappointed.
 And also I wrote a replacement compiler.
-Make of that what you will.
+In Python.
+On purpose.

+Timezone: New Zealand (UTC+12/+13), which means I'm already living in your tomorrow.
+The future looks fine.
+Your telephone switch is still running.
+Probably.

 ---